-Note: Populated data obtained from the Zone 7 Water Agency 2015 Urban Water Management Plan
+Source: Zone 7 Water Agency Urban Water Management Plan 2020

-Population growth within Zone 7's service area represents an increased vulnerability to hazards.
+Population growth within Zone 7's service area represents an increased vulnerability to hazards as there are more people to be at risk of the impacts of hazard scenarios.
 As noted in the plan Goals & Objectives included in Chapter 4, Zone 7 is committed to protecting life and property.
-As part of the Mitigation Actions, also included in Chapter 4, The Steering Committee has outlined several strategies to aid in mitigating loss in the populated regions of the service area.
+As part of the Mitigation Actions, also included in Chapter 4, the Steering Committee has outlined several strategies to aid in mitigating loss in the populated regions of the service area.